dcurletti/Tweheat/README.md

   * Twitter Map
   * Status: Currently mapping all geolocated tweets
 * "/tweets/"
-  * Does a quick, past tweet search and renders a JSON view
+  * Shows JSON view of currently trending Twitter topics in the US
 * "/tweets/show"
   *  Websocket view of what is being sent to the client